Environment Beats Intent

 - Reduce friction for required actions.

-Environmental changes should be physical, digital, and procedural.
+Environmental changes must be physical and procedural.

 Common Errors

-- Trying to “be stronger” instead of redesigning space
+- Trying to “be stronger” instead of redesigning space.

-- Adding reminders instead of removing obstacles
+- Adding reminders instead of removing obstacles.

-- Optimizing motivation instead of friction
+- Optimizing motivation instead of friction.

 Enforcement Rule